grafana/k8s-monitoring-helm/charts/k8s-monitoring/docs/Customizations.md

 ### Processing customizations

-* `logs.pod_logs.extraStageBlocks` - Processing logs is done in stages, and this field allows for additional stages to be set.
+* `logs.pod_logs.extraStageBlocks` - Processing logs is done in stages.
+This field allows for additional stages to be set.
 Stages set here will be used to populate a [loki.process](https://grafana.com/docs/agent/latest/flow/reference/components/loki.process/) component.